Learn about our Governors

 This page gives people more of an opportunity to learn more about our Governors, who they are, how long they have been a governor and some general background information.

-I have two children who attended St Helen's School and are now at Culcheth High school and Priestley College.
+I have two children who attended St Helen's School and are now at Priestley College and University.
 I became a Governor in 2005 and took on the role of Chair in 2014.
 I am a regular visitor to the school and have supported groups of children with numeracy and literacy.
 I meet weekly with the Head Teacher.
 With a background in finance, I am Treasurer for the local scout group and help other community groups with grant applications.
 I have been involved with the local Pre-School for over 15 years.